 In short, the network bandwidth of 5G will be greater, and will simultaneously allow more devices to communicate via the network.
-With 5G technology there will faster network speeds, and the lag time in communications will be lesser.
+With 5G technology there will be faster network speeds, and the lag time in communications will be lesser.

 5G is yet to be implemented globally but the benefits of 5G technology will surely improve the ways internet-connected devices are used.
 It will also enable new possibilities in terms of products and services.
-So how does the 5G benefit different industries and will it have a positive impact of different businesses?
+So how does 5G benefit different industries and will it have a positive impact on different businesses?
 Here are 4 industries that will be deeply impacted by the 5G technology.

-With the arrival of 5G the automotive industry can expect the first generation of a driverless automated cars.
+With the arrival of 5G the automotive industry can expect the first generation of driverless automated cars.
 It is only possible with 5G, that we can experience the union of a smart city and an autonomous car.
 This advanced wireless technology can also efficiently facilitate smart parking which will further contribute in reducing traffic and pollution.

 This is possible because in the future, cars will be able to sense and choose the optimal route for you by coordinating with your ETA (estimated time of arrival).
 This technology functions based on the traffic data communicated from other cars and the roadways.
 Currently, only a few companies are working on this high level of automation.
 To deliver this type of scalable functionalities requires the combination of intelligent devices and the 5G network.

-It won’t be wrong to say that the most impact 5G technology will have on is the manufacturing industry.
+It won’t be wrong to say that the most impact 5G technology will have on the manufacturing industry.
 As estimated by experts, by 2035 an improved connectivity through 5G will probably generate a whopping $13 trillion in global economic value across different industries.
 A third of this global value is expected to be generated from the manufacturing industry alone.

 5G technology can massively help the production operations in the manufacturing industry.
 It can make the operations more flexible and efficient while enhancing safety at the same time.
 This can further help manufacturers to build “smart factories.”
 Smart factories rely on automation, augmented reality, and IoT and it is a known fact that 5G technology powers a huge number of IoT devices and sensors.